New Content Daily Sign Up Here

 Your Questions Answered

-Can Elderly Parents Come to Live With Their Son Who Only Holds a Hong Kong Employment Visa?
+Can Elderly Parents Come To Live With Their Son Who Only Holds A Hong Kong Employment Visa?

 Posted in Family Visas, Long Stay & PR, The Hong Kong Visa Geeza, Your Question Answered /

-if you hold a Hong Kong employment visa, bringing elderly parents to join you in Hong Kong is an area of immigration practice that is fraught with difficulty – as well as uncertainty.
+If you hold a Hong Kong employment visa, bringing elderly parents to join you in Hong Kong is an area of immigration practice that is fraught with difficulty – as well as uncertainty.
 Dependant visas are, as a matter of policy, not available for non permanent residents yet it’s a scenario that presents itself all too frequently.
 This question provides an opportunity to discuss the visa possibilities in this situation.

 QUESTION